 internationally I cannot determine before hand what I am going to encounter.

 Just another challenge for me to face each time I travel.

 I’m Donna J. Jodhan enjoying my travels.

-To learn more about me, visit
+To learn more about me as a sight loss coach and more, visit

 On your next trip you could enrich your down time with some of my audio

 mysteries.
 Take them with you wherever you go!

 In the car, on the plane, on the bus or train, at the beach, anywhere!

 Affordable, portable, (computer or i device) and you could either purchase

 or Subscribe for unlimited access to my library at